Buddy Roemer: Later business career

 Having met without success at his political comeback, Roemer turned his attention to investing and banking.
 He formed a company that built retirement housing near universities, with alumni from each university being the target buyers.
-He also founded Business First Bank, based in Baton Rouge, of which he was the President and CEO, and his daughter-in-law, Heather, is the assistant vice president of human resources.
+He also founded Business First Bank, based in Baton Rouge, of which he was the president and CEO, and his daughter-in-law, Heather, is the assistant vice president of human resources.

-In June 2005, Roemer underwent triple bypass heart surgery at the Baton Rouge General Medical Center.
-In 2008, Roemer supported and campaigned for U.S. Senator John McCain of Arizona for U.S. president.

-In 2000, Roemer was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 Ron Gomez (a Lafayette politicist) said that he believes Roemer "could have been one of Louisiana's great governors.
 The state's horrible financial condition when he took office, his dependence on an inexperienced and sometimes rashly immature staff in his first year or so, an overly-ambitious legislative agenda, and his own unpredictable dealings with individual legislators all contributed to the failures he suffered.
 Ultimately, all of these factors led to his running third, as the incumbent, in the 1991 gubernatorial election."
 Gomez describes Roemer as "a dynamic orator who could light up an audience with his first two sentences.
 When he got wound up it was truly evangelical, and he made sense.
 His wiry, five foot seven, one-hundred thirty-five pound frame would seem to uncoil and grow as he outlined his vision as a fighter against crime, corruption and waste in government, poor education, taxes and industrial pollution."

 In April 2014, Roemer became a partner at The Young Turks, an online progressive news network founded and run by Cenk Uygur.
 Roemer's firm - Roemer, Robinson, Melville & Co, LLC - invested $4 million into the company.
 According to Uygur, the two met and bonded over their shared support of campaign finance reform, an issue that both Uygur and Roemer supported and have spoken about extensively for many years.
-According to their investment agreement, Roemer's firm is granted a seat on The Young Turks' advisory board, but does not enjoy editorial or content control.